-Poetry therapy is the intentional use of poetry and other forms of literature for healing and personal growth.
+Poetry therapy is the interactive use of poetry and other forms of literature for healing and personal growth.
 Research over the last 30 years has found links between writing, health and wellbeing.
-Writing therapy is another name for poetry therapy.

-What can I expect if I attend a writing therapy workshop, course or group?
+What can I expect if I attend a poetry therapy workshop, course or group?

 I am not very good at writing can I still attend?

 Yes certainly, you do not need any special writing ability to attend, there is no wrong or right way to write.
 Our main focus is the process of writing.

 My grammar and spelling are awful can I still attend?